kubernetes/website/content/en/docs/concepts/configuration/configmap.md

 A ConfigMap doesn't differentiate between single line property values and multi-line file-like values.
-What matters how Pods and other objects consume those values.
+What matters is how Pods and other objects consume those values.
 For this example, defining a volume and mounting it inside the `demo` container as `/config` creates four files: